Symmetry-enriched topological order and quasifractonic behavior in $\mathbb{Z}_N$ stabilizer codes: Analytical results for explicit models

-\emph{Anyon types and fusion rules}---We specify the anyon type of the WCF model by invoking Theorem~\ref{thm:anyon_type_relation}.
+We specify the anyon type of the WCF model by invoking Theorem~\ref{thm:anyon_type_relation}.
 For each prime factor $p_i$ of the qudit dimension $N=\prod_{i=1}^np_i^{k_i}$, the corresponding $\mathbb{Z}_{p_i}$ WCF model is in the trivial phase if $p_i$ divides $a$, but has fusion rules $\mathbb{Z}_{p_{i}}^2$ if $a$ and $p_i$ are coprime.
 Thus, the fusion rules of the WCF model are specified by

 where $N_a$ is the largest factor of the qudit dimension $N$ that is coprime to $a$.
 For example, if we take $N=12$ and $a=10$, we have $N_a=3$.

 Consequently, the WCF model is in a trivial phase when $N_a=1$ and in a topologically ordered phase when $N_a>1$.
 Furthermore, the total number of anyon types is $|\mathcal{C}_{\operatorname{WCF}}|=N_a^2$.